Chemical coloring of metals: Uses

-Chemical coloring of metals is primarily used in the manufacture of sculptures, jewelry, badges, medals, and decorations.
-It is also used in architecture, in the manufacture of metal furniture, and for military purposes as well as decorative vessels.
+Chemical coloring of metals is primarily used in the manufacture of sculptures, jewelry, badges, medals,clocks, watches and decorations.
+It is also used in architecture, metallography, in the manufacture of metal furniture, and for military purposes as well as decorative vessels.
 It is used in the restoration and conservation of metals to some extent.

 Examples

 The metal to color should be completely free from oxide and grease.
 Protective clothing, gloves and goggles should be used in a well-ventilated area or outdoors.